CryptoProcessing/api-docs/source/includes/_orders.md

 `external_payout_amount` | Payout amount to external address `gas_limit` | Gas limit for external ethereum transaction `customer` | Customer's info.
-Available hash keys: ["email"]
+Available hash keys: ["email"] `check_amount` | The need for an approximate check of the correspondence between the amount of the fiat and the amount in cryptocurrency

 > POST https://cryptoprocessing.io/api/v1/orders